solendprotocol/marinade-widget/README.md

 _*Mode 2: Built-in wallet*_

-If your user is not connected, Jupiter Terminal have several built-in wallets that user can connect and perform swap directly.
+If your user is not connected, Marinade Terminal have several built-in wallets that user can connect and perform swap directly.

 ---